Parsl/parsl/docs/userguide/futures.rst

        # doubled_x is an AppFuture
        doubled_x = double(10)

-       # Check status of doubled_x, this will print True if the result is available, else false
+       # Check status of doubled_x, this will print True if the result is available, else False
        print(doubled_x.done())

-2. An AppFuture provides a way to block and wait for the result of an app:
+2. An AppFuture's ``result()`` function can be used to wait for an app to complete, and then access any result(s).
+This function is blocking: it returns only when the app completes or fails.

    .. code-block:: python